pablodecm/paper-inferno/paper/paper.md

 INFERNO-based
 summary statistics are narrower than those using classification and tend to be much closer to those expected when using the true model likelihood for inference.
-The results for Benchmark 0, when no nuisance parameters are considered and thus the mixture components are perfectly known, show that classification-based summaries in this simplified setting can outperform the INFERNO technique.
+Unsurprinsingly, the results for Benchmark 0, when no nuisance parameters are considered and thus the mixture components are perfectly known, show that classification-based summaries in this simplified setting can outperform the INFERNO technique.